fbpx

 What is the impact on the marine environment due to dredging works?

 The contractor is required to visually monitor the presence of marine mammals around the site and look for any unusual behaviour.
 Dolphins, turtles and whales are known to proactively enter proximity (<50 metres) of a working dredge and may take advantage of feeding opportunities.
-If any dolphins, turtles or whales are spotted within dangerous proximity, dredging will cease until they move away from the area.
+If any dolphins, turtles and whales are spotted within dangerous proximity, dredging will cease until they move away from the area.

 All marine fauna sightings will be logged by the dredge operator, including behaviour and actions taken, if required.